-Note that you don’t use the Add Media button to include your download here: Instead, you’ll use the Downloadable Files/Versions metabox at the bottom:
+Note that you don’t use the Add Media button to include your download here.
+Instead, you’ll use the Downloadable Files/Versions metabox at the bottom:

 Here, fill in all of the relevant fields – the more the merrier – then look to add a URL for your file.
 The Upload file button acts like the standard Media Library uploader.
 However, the Browse for file button gives you server-level access to your files.
 This way, you can store everything in a suitable folder here, and link to it:

+You can also add hosted files on Google Drive or Amazon S3 if you have these extensions activated.
 Once you do this, you can Publish your download.
 However, you may want to check out the sidebar: There are the typical options you’ll see relating to features images and taxonomies, but also a Download Options box: